 The College reaffirms its commitment to nondiscrimination in accordance with Title IX of the Education Amendments of 1972; Title VII of the Civil Rights Act of 1964, as amended by the Civil Rights Act of 1991 and the American with Disabilities Act of 1990 (ADA), as amended by the ADA Amendments Act of 2008 and Section 504 of the Rehabilitation Act of 1973, in that no otherwise qualified person shall be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under, any program or activity of the College because of race, color, religion, age, national origin, ancestry, handicap/disability, veteran status, marital status or sex.
-The Compliance Coordinator is:
+The College Compliance Officer is:

 Phone: (513) 862-2352

 The governing board is the Board of Trustees, Good Samaritan College of Nursing and Health Science, Cincinnati, Ohio.

 The College recognizes diversity through its mission and philosophy statements:

 - The college fulfills its mission by addressing the needs of qualified students of differing interests, plans, expectation, and ages.

 - Education is a life-long dynamic process of intellectual, social, emotional and spiritual development which builds upon and is influenced by numerous factors, including culturation, self-image and value system.

 - The college strives to create a caring environment which allows each individual to feel personally satisfied and reach his/her fullest potential.

 - Respect the uniqueness and dignity of self and others.

 - The educational process attempts to provide the community with well rounded, responsible professionals who can function in the rapidly changing world.